ryanemerson/infinispan-images/README.md

 We leverage [cekit descriptor files](https://docs.cekit.io/en/latest/descriptor/image.html) in order to create the different image types.

-- `server-openjdk.yaml` - Creates the `infinispan/server` image with a natively compiled config-generator
+- `server-openjdk.yaml` - Creates the `infinispan/server` image.
-- `server-native.yaml` - Creates the `infinispan/server-native` image with a natively compiled config-generator and server
+- `server-native.yaml` - Creates the `infinispan/server-native` image.
-- `cli.yaml` - Creates the `infinispan/cli` image with a natively compiled cli
+- `cli.yaml` - Creates the `infinispan/cli` image with a natively compiled cli.
 - `server-dev-jdk.yaml` - Creates the `infinispan/server` image using local artifact paths that must be added to the descriptor.
 - `server-dev-native.yaml` - Creates the `infinispan/server-native` image using local artifact paths that must be added to the descriptor.
 - `cli-dev.yaml` - Creates the `infinispan/cli` image using a local cli executable that must be added to the descriptor.